Le Marais neighborhood

 Place des Vosges in Le Marais, Paris

-The first place one thinks of, when it comes to Le Marais is most often, the Place des Vosges.
+The first place that comes to mind when thinkiing of Le Marais is often Place des Vosges.

-The oldest square in Paris (17th century) and remarkable for its unique architecture and its long history.
+The oldest square in Paris (17th century) and remarkable for its unique architecture and long history.

 The restaurant "Ma Bourgogne".
 Place des Vosges, in Le Marais.

-Place des Vosges, among other places, you’ll find :
+At Place des Vosges, among otherthings, you’ll find :

 • Carette tearoom-restaurant-pastry shop.
 Often crowded.
-Best time to come : before 11am and on a weekday.
-Delice and quality guaranteed !
+Best time to go : before 11am and on a weekday.
+Delicious and great quality guaranteed !

 • Café Hugo